-The end I hope for, for Gus, is one where he at a ripe old age, he leaves us in his sleep, mid-dream, with his paws tucked under his chin, feeling loved.
+The end I hope for, for Gus, is one where he leaves us at a ripe old age, preferably in his sleep, mid-dream, with his paws tucked under his chin, feeling loved.
 It was hard to hear how improbable that ending was becoming.

 The Role of Our Vet

 Alternative medicine is my go-to in times of personal health crises, and it's no different now that the four-legged member of the household is sick.
 When the vet told us that kidney disease is primarily managed by diet, I felt in control for the first time since getting Gus' news.

 I know nutrition.
 I believe that food is medicine.
 I understand how to put together a healthy diet.
 I thought it would be easy.
 Spoiler—it wasn't easy.

 My local vet is great.
 They're what’s needed when it comes to prescriptions, emergencies, procedures and anything beyond my very limited medical abilities.
 They also really love their patients—Gus goes into the clinic with his tail wagging, and comes out with his whole butt wiggling.

 However, when we sat down for a chat about his treatment the first suggestion was a prescription kibble for senior dogs.
 That's when I knew I might have to break up with my vet.